HPQ Silicon and Novacium Sign MOU with GLD Alloys to produce Green Hydrogen with METAGENE™

+The press release focuses on the recently signed Memorandum of Understanding (MOU) between HPQ, its French subsidiary NOVACIUM SAS (“Novacium”), and GLD Alloys (GLD), a leading Malaysian recycled aluminum producer.

-This strategic agreement aims to accelerate the industrial-scale production of METAGENE™, a next-generation fuel that enables the autonomous generation of high-pressure green hydrogen.
-While the MoU does not currently include any binding terms or financial commitments, it lays the foundation for a collaboration with economic and environmental potential.
+This MOU is a strategic agreement that could accelerate the industrial-scale production of METAGENE™ fuel — a proprietary solution developed by Novacium that enables the autonomous generation of high-pressure green hydrogen.
+There are no binding terms or financial commitments associated with this MOU at this stage.

 Strategic Alliance at the Heart of Green Hydrogen Innovation

-Through this partnership, HPQ, Novacium, and GLD are combining their strengths to leverage GLD’s expertise in producing low-carbon recycled aluminum alloys — a key component of METAGENE™ fuel.
-This solid fuel, based on an innovative silicon–aluminum formulation, generates 1.25 m³ of hydrogen per kilogram — an energy density that surpasses conventional solutions.
-With an annual production capacity of 200,000 tons of recycled aluminum, GLD brings quality, cost-efficiency, and scalability to the table, positioning METAGENE™ as a future key player in the global clean energy market.
+Through this partnership, HPQ, Novacium, and GLD are combining their strengths to leverage GLD’s expertise in producing low-carbon recycled aluminum alloys — a key component of the METAGENE™ fuel.
+With an annual capacity of 200,000 tonnes of recycled aluminum, GLD offers high quality and reliable supply — key enablers for a rapid scale-up of the METAGENE™ process in the global clean energy market.

+Based on a proprietary formulation developed by Novacium; using a recycled aluminum-silicon alloy, METAGENE™ fuel is robust, safe, and capable of releasing 1.25 m³ of hydrogen per kilogram, with yields ranging from 90% to 100% [1].
+These performance levels are comparable to those achieved with aluminum nanopowders [2], but without the risks typically associated with nanomaterials — including explosion hazards, health concerns, and transport constraints.

-“We are on the cusp of an energy revolution,” says Dr. Jed Kraiem, COO of Novacium.
-“METAGENE™ makes green hydrogen accessible, safe, and cost-effective.”
+“We are on the cusp of an energy revolution,” said Dr. Jed Kraiem, COO of Novacium.
+“METAGENE™ makes green hydrogen available on demand — safely and reliably.
+That’s a winning combination.”

 A 95% Reduction in Carbon Impact Thanks to Recycled Aluminum

-The use of recycled aluminum by GLD in the METAGENE™ process results in a substantial reduction in carbon emissions — 95% less CO₂ compared to primary aluminum, according to industry benchmarks [1].
-For instance, producing one tonne of recycled aluminum emits approximately 0.6 tonnes of CO₂, versus 12 tonnes for primary aluminum.
-With a target of 500 tonnes of METAGENE™ fuel production per year by 2027, this translates to an annual CO₂ reduction of over 5,500 tonnes — equivalent to the emissions of 1,200 gasoline-powered cars over the course of a year [2].
-This important environmental benefit and strong economic efficiency, enhance METAGENE™’s appeal to impact-focused investors and clean energy stakeholders.
+The use of recycled aluminum by GLD in the METAGENE™ process results in a substantial reduction in carbon emissions — 95% less CO₂ compared to primary aluminum, according to industry benchmarks [3].
+For instance, producing one tonne of recycled aluminum emits approximately 0.6 tonnes of CO₂, versus 12 tonnes for primary aluminum [3].
+Assuming an annual production of 500 tonnes of METAGENE™ fuel, this would result in a reduction of over 5,500 tonnes of CO₂ emissions per year— equivalent to the annual emissions of approximately 1,200 gasoline-powered cars [4].
+This environmental benefit could enhance METAGENE™’s appeal to impact-focused investors and clean energy stakeholders.

-“GLD Alloys is the ideal partner to make METAGENE™ a global commercial success,” said Bernard Tourillon, CEO of HPQ Silicon.
-“Their substantial production capacity and strong environmental commitment position us to target the rapidly growing green hydrogen market.”
+“GLD Alloys is the ideal partner to fast-track the advancement of our METAGENE™ technology,” said Bernard Tourillon, CEO of HPQ Silicon.
+“Their substantial production capacity and strong environmental commitment positions us to seize opportunities in the rapidly growing green hydrogen market.”

-This partnership represents a pivotal milestone in advancing METAGENE™ from pilot-scale development to full-scale industrial and commercial production.
-By leveraging GLD’s industry expertise, HPQ and Novacium aim to streamline the supply chain and reduce production costs by 30–50% compared to competing technologies [3].
-This cost efficiency, combined with METAGENE™’s autonomous operation — requiring no electricity, costly storage, or heavy infrastructure — positions it as an ultra-competitive solution in the rapidly expanding green hydrogen market, which is projected to reach US$500 billion by 2030 [4].
+This partnership marks a new milestone in the development of METAGENE™, with the goal of advancing the project from pilot phase to full-scale industrial and commercial production.
+By leveraging GLD’s industrial expertise, HPQ and Novacium aim to optimize their proprietary fuel supply chains and gain better control over production costs compared to competing technologies.

+This access to a key supply source, combined with METAGENE™’s autonomous operation — requiring no electricity, costly storage, or heavy infrastructure — positions it as an ideal solution in the rapidly expanding green hydrogen market, which is projected to reach US$500 billion by 2030 [5].

-"With a business model rooted in disruptive technology and a minimal carbon footprint, HPQ and Novacium are ideally positioned to lead the next wave of hydrogen-based green energy," added Mr. Tourillon.
+"With our unique technology and minimal carbon footprint, HPQ and Novacium are ideally positioned to lead the next wave of hydrogen-based green energy," added Mr. Tourillon.

 |[3]